njbergam/njbergam.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming Computer Science PhD student at Columbia University.
 I am interested in theoretical computer science, especially theoretical machine learning.

-<a href="https://njbergam.github.io/publications/CV.pdf">Here is my CV.</a>
+Here is my <a href="https://njbergam.github.io/publications/CV.pdf">CV</a>.

 Research
 ======
 I'm interested in theoretical computer science, including foundations of machine learning, geometric data analysis, and (approximation) algorithms (for massive data).
 I am also quite excited by the interdisciplinary possibilities of mathematical modelling, having done projects in natural language processing and geostatistical modeling.

 Teaching
 ======
-There is a daunting amount of knowledge out there.
-I take inspiration in the idea that people who put in the work of learning can help refine the knowledge base.
-This drives me to create learning materials, which usually take the form of videos (housed by my <a href="https://www.youtube.com/user/njbergam">YouTube channel</a>) or expository writing (see <a href="https://njbergam.github.io/teaching/">this page</a>).
+There is so much knowledge out there.
+I think it's cool that people who put in the work of learning can help refine the knowledge base.
+I try to contribute where I can. <a href="https://njbergam.github.io/teaching/">This page</a> houses various presentations, expository writeups, and thoughts about life. <a href="https://www.youtube.com/user/njbergam">This YouTube channel</a> houses some videos and lectures.